 Never.
 As your celebrant, I work with couples and parents to ensure that the ceremony script is inclusive.
 You can choose to include a time for private thought or prayer.
 Sometimes, people may choose an adapted hymn.
 I won’t risk my integrity by reading a prayer or a religious text, but there are many familiar religious texts that do not make reference to religion, and you can choose to have a relevant, religious relative read one of these.

-How much does a humanist wedding or naming ceremony cost?
+How much does a humanist wedding ceremony cost?

-This is negotiable, so please don’t let costs stop you from considering a humanist wedding, or choosing me as your celebrant.
+This is negotiable (for example, I offer a 10% discount to key workers) so please don’t let costs stop you from considering a humanist wedding, or choosing me as your celebrant.

 Our costs are usually small in comparison to the overall wedding budget, but your ceremony plays an enormous part in your wedding day.
 It is the part of the day that contains the most meaning, and may even be the most memorable.

 For a wedding in the Bailiwick of Guernsey, my fees are £1,000 (which includes travel & accommodation.
 I love a chance to visit the island and my friends there.
 It was home for a lot of my life, and where my daughter spent her childhood, so if feels like a second home.